Asajj Ventress: Comic books

 In "The Battle of Jabiim", Ventress captures Obi-Wan and Alpha from Jabiim and transports them to Rattatak for torture and interrogation.
 Obi-Wan and Alpha escape in the following story, "Hate & Fear", and the Jedi Master takes Ky Narec's lightsaber, making the animosity between him and Ventress deeply personal.

 In "Dreadnoughts of Rendili", Ventress and fellow Dark Jedi Tol Skorr fight Obi-Wan and Quinlan Vos on Titavian IV.
 Obi-Wan unleashes a rancor to distract Ventress, but she manipulates it via the dark side.
 Obi-Wan fights Ventress after killing the rancor but he escapes with Vos before the duel is settled.
 Grievous arrives to rescue the two Dark Jedi, shaming Ventress in their master Dooku's eyes.

 Ventress then travels to Coruscant to kill Vos and Obi-Wan.
 During the mission, she discovers Anakin's secret marriage to Senator Padmé Amidala.
 Enraged, Anakin engages Ventress.
 During the duel, Ventress scars Skywalker's face but she is once again overpowered and suffers another huge fall.
 Republic Intelligence assumes that she is dead.

 "Obsession" marks the character's final appearance in Republic.
 Ventress survives her encounter with Anakin on Coruscant but is badly injured.
 She is sent to Boz Pity where Dooku places her in a bacta tank and fits her with cybernetic modifications.
 One month later, Obi-Wan infiltrates the facility.
 Ventress wakes up and subsequently attacks him.
 She fights against both Obi-Wan and Anakin but is abandoned when Dooku orders an IG-100 MagnaGuard to kill her as she runs towards Dooku's shuttle.
 Enraged and badly wounded, Ventress tries to kill Obi-Wan as he tries to help her.
 Anakin slashes her from behind, mortally wounding her.
 As she lies dying, she tells him the location of the Separatists' next target.
 Believing Ventress to be dead, Obi-Wan puts her on a ship bound for Coruscant.
 However, Ventress survives by placing herself in a Sith trance.
 While on the shuttle, she emerges from her trance and orders the pilots to take her as far away as possible from Dooku, the Jedi, and the war.
+The clones agree, and so Ventress escapes the Clone Wars.

 Video game appearances

+The Lego Star Wars series

+Ventress can be found in the character creator of Lego Star Wars: The Complete Saga (along with Saesee Tiin), she is playable in Lego Star Wars III: The Clone Wars while she is unlockable in Lego Star Wars: The Force Awakens and Lego Star Wars: The Skywalker Saga as DLC.